megakemp/megakemp.github.io/_posts/2017-04-19-what-is-in-a-git-branch.md

 <div class="note">
 <p>
 <i class="fa fa-play-circle-o fa-2x pull-left pull-left-three-lines"></i>
 Was this helpful?
-If you like, you can find even more ways to slice and dice the history of your Git repository in my <a href="http://bit.ly/ps-enrico-campidoglio">Pluralsight</a> course <a href="http://bit.ly/git-tips-tricks">Advanced Git Tips and Tricks</a>.
+If you like, you can find even more ways to slice and dice the history of your Git repository in my <a href="https://www.pluralsight.com/authors/enrico-campidoglio">Pluralsight</a> course <a href="https://www.pluralsight.com/courses/git-tips-tricks">Git Tips and Tricks</a>.
 </p>
 </div>